anarisris/bookdiary/README.md

 Walk Trough Walls: A Memoir - Marina Abramović

 ## Wishlist
-Code: The Hidden Language of Computer Hardware and Software - Charles Petzold
 New Scientist: The Origin of (almost) Everything
 Black Hole Blues and Other Songs from Outer Space - Janna Levin
 Time Travel: A History - James Gleick
-Unforbidden Pleasures - Adam Phillips
 Catching the Big Fish - David Lynch
 I Contain Multitudes - Ed Yong
 All About Love: New Visions - Bell Hooks